levchenkoegor/Inter-Subject_Correlation/README.md

 For the visualization you should just run `visualization.py` after spatial filters are applied.

 #### Some features will be added soon:
-1. Topoplot visualization
+1. Scalp projections of spatial filters.
-2. Adjusting for multiple comparison
+2. Statistical tests.
-3. Simultaneous video playing and `ISC_persecond`
+3. Visualisation with stimuli.